-19 -layer search process
+Fig. 19.
+Three-layer search process

 5.2.5 Cache Switch

-Memory size is limited, even distributed storage in consideration.
-It is important to reserve sufficient memory space for smooth operating system .
-Special care via algorithmsmethods is needed to keep the size of the non-relational database cache within a reasonable range.
+Memory size is limited, even taking distributed storage into consideration.
+It is important to reserve sufficient memory space for smooth operating system function.
+Special care via algorithms and methods is needed to keep the size of the non-relational database cache within a reasonable range.
 As a result, it is impossible to index all the keywords in the non-relational cache database, considering the growing amount of data.
-Exploiting the idea of page switching in operating system, similar strategies are proposed to
+Exploiting the idea of page switching in operating systems, similar strategies are proposed to manage the non-relational database cache.

-Paging is concept used in memory management of traditional operating systems.
+Paging is a concept used in memory management of traditional operating systems.
 It enables the main memory of a computer to effectively manage data stored in auxiliary memory, typically hard disk.
-Page is the unit that operati system set as fixed numbers of blocks for transferring between memory and disk[].
+Page is the unit that the operating system sets as fixed numbers of blocks for transferring data between memory and disk[].
 In our search engine system, one “page” is a unit with the <key, ids> entries in Redis.
-In Redis, one hashing file can store up to more than 4 billion entries. searching “1” on Google, there are more than 25 billion result.
-If we take this number as the max search results in our system, a <key, ids> entry can store up to 25 billion IDs Redis can handle.
-Therefore, the third layer only allows the system to store limited IDs of a keyword, the rest of IDs are stored in layer 2 on the disk.
-Actually, it is not just the limitation of Redis itself, rather the real memory size on a server also limits the size of all IDs.
-To solve , paging is used between layer 2 and layer 3.
+In Redis, one hashing file can store up to more than 4 billion entries.
+As an example, when searching “1” on Google, there are more than 25 billion results.
+If we take this number as the max search results in our system, a <key, ids> entry can store up to 25 billion IDs, which Redis cannot normally handle.
+Therefore, the third layer only allows the system to store limited IDs of a keyword, and the rest of the IDs are stored in layer 2 on the disk.
+Actually, it is not just the limitation of Redis itself, but rather the real memory size on a server also limits the size of all IDs.
+To solve this problem, paging is used between layer 2 and layer 3.

 In order to achieve effective page switching (key-ids unit switching), we exploit the common replacement policies like LFU (Least Frequently Used), LRU (Least Recently Used)[], FIFO (First In First Out) and Clock.
-LFU found most suitable for the proposed search engine system.
-Following LFU rule, in non-relational cache database, the page with the <key, ids> with lowest search frequency is next to moved out cache.
-Table 5 shows an example of keywords, IDs and frequency in cache database.
+LFU was found to be most suitable for the proposed search engine system.
+Following the LFU rule, in non-relational cache database, the page with the <key, ids> with lowest search frequency is next to be moved out of cache.
+Table 5 shows an example of keywords, IDs and frequency in the cache database.